News Flash Home

 The City of Lake Jackson plans to do a system burn out using free chlorine starting on November 6th through November 20, 2017.
 Lake Jackson and BWA (who help supply us with water) schedule this at the same time for maximum effectiveness.
 This flushing is beneficial to overall water quality, and is scheduled maintenance for the system.

 The Utilities Department will begin our city-wide fire hydrant flushing on November 10th.
 We execute this flushing at the same time as an important water treatment process.
 This flushing is beneficial to overall water quality to help reduce scaling in the pipes and determine if there are any hydrants that have become a safety issue.
-The flushing schedule is:
+The schedule of areas to be are as follows:

 November 10th and 11th 10:00pm- 4:00am: